 Cheapest non-owner car insurance companies in Idaho

-According to CarInsurance.com’s analysis, Auto-Owners offers the lowest non-owner car insurance rates in Idaho, with an average cost of $2 per month.
-Geico and State Farm also provide affordable non-owner insurance premiums.
+CarInsurance.com’s analysis shows that Auto-Owners offers the most affordable non-owner car insurance rates in Idaho, at $2 per month.
+Other insurers like Geico and State Farm also offer affordable premiums.

 Non-owner car insurance in Idaho, by age and gender

-Non-owner car insurance costs in Idaho vary by age and gender.
-If you add a male teen driver to your car insurance, expect to pay an average of $764 monthly, whereas if you add a 16-year-old female, you’ll pay $701 per month, based on CarInsurance.com’s analysis.
+Non-owner car insurance costs in Idaho can vary by age and gender.
+When you add a male teen driver to your car insurance, your premiums could go up by $764 a month, while adding a 16-year-old female might increase your monthly cost by $701.

 See how much you’ll pay for non-owner car insurance by age and gender in the table below.